LakshendraSingh/SkyFireWall-MkI/README.md

 # SkyFireWall-MkI
-A kernel Level integrated Firewall System that blocks ports and ip addresses
+A kernel Level integrated Firewall System that blocks ports and ip addresses in its esscence it acts as an overlayer on top of the kernal providing basic firewall support
 # UNDER ACTIVE DEVELOPMENT
 # Network Traffic Monitoring & Filtering Tool